pwalczysko/omero-guide-upload/docs/metadata.rst

     $ omero metadata populate --context bulkmap --cfg local/path/to/simple-annotation-bulkmap-config.yml --batch 100 Dataset:$ID

 #.
-Go to your browser and OMERO.web, select the images in the Project or Dataset you targeted and verify that they have now new Key-Value pair annotations displayed in the right-hand pane.
+Go to your browser and OMERO.web, select the images in the Project or Dataset you targeted and verify that they have now new Key-Value pairs displayed in the right-hand pane.

     |image3a|

 #.
-Still in OMERO.web, create a new Dataset and copy into it 4 images, preferably images which have neither OMERO.tables on them nor any Key-Value pairs attached.
+Still in OMERO.web, create a new Dataset and copy into it four images, preferably images which have neither OMERO.tables on them nor any Key-Value pairs attached.
 Note the names of the images you are copying in.

     |image4|

 #.
 Go to the https://pypi.org/project/omero-metadata/ and find the section named ``populate``.
 Study the ``project.csv``.
 You can either take the ``project.csv`` file from there, or more conveniently, you can download directly its copy :download:`four-images.csv <four-images.csv>`.
-Open the csv in Excel and edit the names of the images in the first column to match the names of the images you copied into your Dataset in the previous step.
+Open the CSV in Excel and edit the names of the images in the first column to match the names of the images you copied into your Dataset in the previous step.
 Also, edit the name of the Dataset in the second column to match the name of your Dataset in OMERO.web.
-Save the file locally as csv.
+Save the file locally as CSV.

 #.
-In your OMERO.web, upload the csv you just saved and attach it onto the Dataset you created previously.
+In your OMERO.web, upload the CSV you just saved and attach it onto the Dataset you created previously.

     |image5|

 #.
-Select the Dataset you created and attached to it the csv.
+Select the Dataset you created and attached to it the CSV.
 Find the script icon |image6| above the central pane, expand it and find the ``Import scripts`` section.
 In there, select the ``Populate metadata`` script.

     |image7|